ibm-cloud-docs/netezza/datalakes/examples_singularity.md

 ## Before you begin
 {: #prereqs1}

-In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2022 is used.
+In the examples, the publicly available [*New York taxi trip* record data](https://www.nyc.gov:443/site/tlc/about/tlc-trip-record-data.page) {: external} for yellow taxis in January 2022 is used.
 To follow this example, make sure that the data is in an accessible S3 bucket.

 ## 1. Create an external data source.
 {: #create_ds1}